LamentXU123/LamentXU123/README.md

 I am interested in everything concerning contributing to the open source community, including codes, documents and translations.

-I am also a fan in cybersecurity.
+I am also a fan of cybersecurity.
 I participate CTFs with the W&M team and the V&N team.

 And by the way, I love math & music!